NxPKG/khulnasoft-docs/content/dns/_partials/_disable_dnssec.md

   list: never
 ---

-If you are onboarding an existing domain to Cloudflare, make sure DNSSEC **is disabled** at your registrar (where you purchased your domain name).
+If you are onboarding an existing domain to Khulnasoft, make sure DNSSEC **is disabled** at your registrar (where you purchased your domain name).
 Otherwise, your domain will experience connectivity errors when you change your nameservers.

 {{<render file="_dnssec-providers.md">}}